+YVCC Board of Directors.
 Dr. Rajendra Kumar Pachauri was the chairman of the Intergovernmental Panel on Climate Change (IPCC) from 2002 until 2015, during which the IPCC won the Nobel Peace Prize.
-Dr. Pachauri is the founder, with his son Ash, of the Pop Movement.
-Their objective is to get the world’s youth involved in fighting climate change by providing basic climate science materials, derived from the IPCC studies, into training materials for teachers and students.
+Dr. Pachauri is the founder, with his son Ash, of the Pop Movement which gets the world’s youth involved in fighting climate change by providing basic climate science materials, derived from the IPCC studies, into training materials for teachers and students.

 YVCC Consultant, Board of Directors, Founder and Director of Amazon Conservation Team.
 For 30 years, Mark, with his wife Liliana Madrigal, has successfully worked to protect the Tirio Indians and their lands in the Amazon rain forest of Suriname and many other Amazon tribes and lands.
 Mark was the star of the IMAX movie AMAZON and is a recipient of the Skoll Social Entrepreneurs Award which comes with a 1 million dollar prize.
 His acclaimed book Tales of A Shaman’s Apprentice introduced the ethnobotany of the Amazon Indians to the general public.
 With Lynne Cherry, he wrote the children’s book The Shaman’s Apprentice, now used to teach ethnobotany to the world’s children including the Tirio Indian children in the Amazon.

 YVCC Consultant, Board of Directors, Co-author of ‘Empowering Young Voices for the Planet’ the teacher guide for the YVFP films; Curriculum coordinator for PBS Learning Media’s Young Voices for the Planet Web Platform.
 Past President of National Science Teachers Association; Editor of the NSTA Journal The Science Teacher for 12 years.
 Spent 25 years as a science teacher in grades K–12 and nine years as a school superintendent.
 Served as an officer of the Association of Presidential Awardees in Science Teaching.
 She teaches college biology and technology and develops online curricula for students and teachers.
 She has an MA in biology and Ph.D. in curriculum development and reviews proposals for NSTA Recommends and the National Science Foundation.

-YVCC Consultant and Event Planning, Board of Directors, Int’l Director of Environmental Security and Sustainability, Dr. Walker is the winner of the 2013 Right Livelihood Award, the “alternative Nobel.”
+YVCC Consultant, Board of Directors.
+Int’l Director of Environmental Security and Sustainability of Green Cross, Dr. Walker is the winner of the 2013 Right Livelihood Award, the “alternative Nobel.”
 Paul has helped to permanently eliminate over 65,000 metric tons of chemical weapons and millions of munitions in eight countries.
 He has worked, spoken, and published widely on international security, threat reduction, non-proliferation, demilitarization, and environmental security for 30+ years.
 In 1994 he took part in the first on-site inspection by US officials of one of seven declared Russian chemical weapons stockpiles.
 At the annual Chemical Weapons Convention conference in The Hague in 2009 he led the effort to establish the CWC Coalition.
 A founder of the Fissile Material Working Group, he has also supported the four Nuclear Security Summits in DC, Seoul, South Korea, and Amsterdam, 2010-16.

-YVCC Board of Advisors, is a Professor at George Mason University, Biodiversity Chair and Past President of the Heinz Center and Conservation Fellow at National Geographic received the 2017 Lifetime Achievement Award by the National Council of Science and the Environment (NCSE).
-For nearly 40 years, he hosted politicians, celebrities, and individuals at his Amazon research camp including Lynne Cherry who visited in 1989 to research her classic rain forest children’s book The Great Kapok Tree.
-He conceived the long-term study on forest fragmentation in the Amazon; Coined the term “Biological diversity”; Originated the concept of debt-for-nature swaps; Worked on the interaction between climate change science, environmental policy and biodiversity for 20+ years; founded the public television series “Nature”; Served as Advisors to the UN Foundation and the World Bank; Was Assistant Secretary to the Smithsonian and Executive VP of World Wildlife Fund-US.
+YVCC Board of Advisors.
+Tom Lovejoy, Professor at George Mason University, Biodiversity Chair and Past President of the Heinz Center and Conservation Fellow at National Geographic received the 2017 Lifetime Achievement Award by the National Council of Science and the Environment (NCSE).
+For nearly 40 years, he hosted politicians, celebrities, and individuals at his Amazon research camp.(In 1989, Lynne Cherry researched her classic rain forest children’s book The Great Kapok Tree there.)
+Tom conceived the long-term study on forest fragmentation in the Amazon, coined the term “Biological diversity”, originated the concept of debt-for-nature swaps and worked on the interaction between climate change science, environmental policy and biodiversity for 20+ years.
+He founded the public television series “Nature”.
+He served as Advisor to the UN Foundation and the World Bank, Assistant Secretary to the Smithsonian and Executive VP of World Wildlife Fund-US.
 He has been honored with numerous awards.
 He has advised the Reagan, George H.W.
-Bush, and Clinton administrations and, in a letter of appreciation from the White House signed by President Obama, he was recognized for representing the country as a Science Envoy.
+Bush and Clinton administrations and, in a letter of appreciation from the White House signed by President Obama, he was recognized for representing the country as a Science Envoy.

 YVCC Consultant, Board of Advisors, Recognized national leader in public land conservation and wilderness preservation, Former president of the Wilderness Society and currently serves as Counselor, a senior program position for the Wilderness Society.
 He has been active in conservation for over 40 years.
 Before becoming president of the Wilderness Society, Meadows worked for the Sierra Club where he provided oversight for a $100 million dollar fundraising campaign.
 He was Vice President for College Relations at Briar College in Virginia and he currently serves as their Chairman of the Partnership Program.